-Competency-centered learning is a social process.
-It is supporting learners in succesfully navigating through social life, helping them to participate, and also to overcome social challenges (together).
-It can best be learned in a horizontal way, facilitated by educators who are understanding their role as facilitators.
-It requires collaborative learning spaces with many opportunities for self-organisation and group experience.
-This section includes theory aspects on teamwork, group dynamics, communication, diversity and conflict management.
+Competence-centered learning is a social and collaborative process.
+It helps learners to navigate through social life, in particular, to participate and to overcome social challenges (together).
+It can best be learned in a horizontal way, facilitated by facilitators instead of instructors.
+This section includes theory aspects of the building bricks of such collaborative learning spaces, especially teamwork, group dynamics, communication, diversity and conflict management.

 Teamwork and Group Dynamics